 You’ve got a grid of silent boxes.
-Everyone’s shuffling around in their pyjamas, unsure of who the Zoom algorithm is going to let speak, meaning you’re doing all the talking, and they’re doing all the apprehensive nodding.
+Everyone’s shuffling around in their pyjamas, unsure of who the Zoom algorithm will let speak, meaning you’re doing all the talking, and they’re doing all the apprehensive nodding.

 Wow, what you’d give for a huge, digital pickaxe to smash this virtual ice into little frosty pixels.
 Well, lucky you!
-These 10 team meeting ice breaker games are precisely what you need.
+These 10 team meeting ice breaker games online and offline, are precisely what you need.

 (And also a fantastic free icebreaker tool).